 Intern candidates must possess excellent oral and written communications skills, the ability to work on Mac and PC platforms with standard office applications/programs, familiarity with the area(s) to which they apply, and the necessary temperament to work cooperatively with other team members in a creative, fast-paced environment.

-The program generally follows the university semester schedule, while the exact terms are considered case-by-case and determined by the intern, her or his supervisor, and the program manager.
+The program generally follows CAM’s exhibition schedule, while the exact terms are considered case-by-case and determined by the intern, her or his supervisor, and the program manager.
 For those seeking academic credit, the necessary documents must be supplied prior to the start of the internship term.
-All internships are a minimum of fifteen hours per week, for ten weeks, and interns must be available for at least three evening or weekend events during their term.
+All internships are a minimum of fifteen hours per week and interns must be available for at least three evening or weekend events during their term.